 Excessive hand sweating can range from mild to very severe, and may be genetic in origin.
 Sweaty palms usually begin early in childhood and can get worse in the late teenage years and early adulthood.
 It does not get better over time or go away with age.
 Most people with severe sweaty palms do not benefit from conservative treatment with medications, iontophoresis, or biofeedback, although health insurance companies may dictate that these remedies be tried first.
 For severe palmar hyperhidrosis, the best option may be a surgical procedure called endoscopic thoracic sympathectomy (ETS).

 The most successful treatment for excessive sweating of the hands (palmar hyperhidrosis) is a minimally invasive procedure called endoscopic thoracic sympathectomy (or ETS).
-Dr. Robert J. Korst is highly skilled in performing ETS and thorascopic procedures.
+Our team is highly skilled in performing ETS and thorascopic procedures.
 The surgery is performed through two keyhole incisions (each about a quarter of an inch) made under the armpit.
 Using a telescope called a thoracoscope - a thin instrument with a light source and tiny fiberoptic camera attached - the surgeon views a magnified area to be operated upon.

 Using special instruments placed inside the keyhole incisions, the surgeon selects sympathetic nerves or nerve ganglia (nerve terminals) in the chest and then cuts them, interrupting nerve impulses in the sweat glands.
 This does not harm the sympathetic nervous system because there is overlap in the functioning of the sympathetic chain of nerves.
 Because ETS is performed through small keyhole incisions rather than a large chest incision, there is no scarring, less pain, and a faster recovery.
 The entire surgery takes about one hour, and most patients go home later that day.
 There may be some soreness at the incision site and in the chest area, but the sutures are below the skin and they will dissolve.
 You can shower the following day and return to your job and normal activities within several days.

-Most patients from ages 10 to 65 years can be treated with ETS.
+Most patients from ages 10 to 65 can be treated with ETS.
 The surgery may not appropriate for those with cardio-respiratory illness, pleural disease, untreated thyroid disease, or excessive scarring of the chest.
-Dr. Korst will review your individual medical condition and unique needs and determine if you are a good candidate for ETS.
+Our team will review your individual medical condition and unique needs and determine if you are a good candidate for ETS.

 Risks of Surgery